This needle felted elf will make a cute addition to your Christmas decor!

 Once the armholes are felted securely onto the coat, use your tweezers to grab the plastic and remove it.

 Skis and Boots

-I was just going to give him some boots and call it a day.
+I was just going to give my needle felted elf some boots and call it a day.
 I originally intended for him to sit.
 But I actually made the coat a bit too long for the legs to stick out from under the coat.
 On to ‘plan B’: I straightened out the legs and decided to put him on skis!
 Much more fitting for my coastal Christmas decor!